firebase/firebase-android-sdk/health-metrics/benchmark/README.md

 1. Locate the temporary test apps directory from the log, for example:

-   - on linux: `/tmp/benchmark-test-run-*/`
+   - on linux: `/tmp/benchmark-test-*/`
-   - on macos: `/var/folders/**/benchmark-test-run-*/`
+   - on macos: `/var/folders/**/benchmark-test-*/`

-1. Start the benchmark tests from Android Studio or CLI:
+1. Start the benchmark tests from CLI or Android Studio:

-   - Android Studio

-     1. Import the project (e.g. `**/benchmark-test-run-*/firestore`) into Android Studio
-     1. Start the benchmark test by clicking gutter icon in the file `BenchmarkTest.kt`

    - CLI

-     1. Run below command in the test app project directory
+     Run below command in the above test app project directory

      ```
-        ../gradlew :macrobenchmark:connectedCheck
+     ./gradlew :macrobenchmark:connectedCheck
      ```

+   - Android Studio

+     1. Import the project (e.g. `**/benchmark-test-*/firestore`) into Android Studio
+     1. Start the benchmark test by clicking gutter icons in the file `BenchmarkTest.kt`

+1. Inspect the benchmark test results:

+   - CLI

+     Result files are created in `<test-app-dir>/macrobenchmark/build/outputs/`:

+     - `*-benchmarkData.json` contains metric aggregates
+     - `*.perfetto-trace` are the raw trace files

+     Additionally, upload `.perfetto-trace` files to
+     [Perfetto Trace Viewer](https://ui.perfetto.dev/) to visualize all traces.

+   - Android Studio

+     Test results are displayed directly in the "Run" tool window, including

+     - macrobenchmark built-in metrics
+     - duration of custom traces
+     - links to trace files that can be visualized within the IDE

+     Alternatively, same set of result files are produced at the same output location as invoking tests from CLI, which can be used for inspection.

-### Running benchmark tests on Firebase Test Lab
+### Run benchmark tests on Firebase Test Lab

 Build and run all tests on FTL by running below command in the root directory `firebase-android-sdk`: